will4skill/algo-review/README.md

 nums = [1,2,3], k = 3] #=> 2
 ```

 **Hint:** Maybe Recursive DP.
 Keep a global count, use a HashMap.
-For each number in arr, increament local sum if sum - k is in the hashmap, increment the global count, either way add the sum to the hash map or increment it if it is already there
+For each number in arr, increament local sum.
+If sum - k is in the hashmap, increment the global count with hashed value, either way add the sum to the hash map or increment it if it is already there

 ```python3
 class Solution: